williamsandonz/serverless-website-domain/README.md

 To create the domain

 ```
-serverless createRedirect #If you are using redirectToWWW
+serverless create-edge-lambda #If you are using custom.websiteDomain.edgeLambda
 serverless deploy #Called in after:deploy hook
 ```
 There are also other manual commands you can run: